itxchy/FCC-vote/README.md

 ### Production

+### `npm build:prod`
+Transpiles application code to ES5, and puts it in `public/production` for server-side rendering ease, and then builds new optimized and minified webpack bundles from the production configuration.

 ### `npm start`
-Creates a minified and transpiled build for production, and starts up the server.
-The following environment variables are required: `NODE_ENV`, `JWT_SECRET`, and `MONGO_URI`
+Starts up the server.
+The following environment variables are required for production: `NODE_ENV=production`, `JWT_SECRET=[pickasecret]`, and `MONGO_URI=[local or hosted MongoDB address with credentials]`.

 ### Development